 RECOGNIZING that observer programmes are used at both the national and Regional Fisheries Management Organization (RFMO) levels for the purpose of collecting scientific and environmental data;

-Acknowledging that other RFMOs have established observer programmes for similar purposes, that national observer programmes are in place, and that coordination with these programmes shall be pursued to the maximum extent possible;
+Acknowledging that some RFMOs have established observer programmes for similar purposes, that national observer programmes are in place, and that coordination with these programmes shall be pursued to the maximum extent possible;

-Acknowledging that worldwide experience has demonstrated that observers deployed on board fishing vessels during commercial operations can provide high-quality information for management and conservation of fishing resources and their environment, and can also help to promote good communications among Members, Cooperating non-Contracting Parties (CNCPs), scientists and fishing users.
+Acknowledging that worldwide experience has demonstrated that observers deployed on board fishing vessels during commercial operations is not a cost-effective way to collect scientific data and information, but it can provide high-quality information for management and conservation of fishing resources and their environment, and can also help to promote good communications among Members, Cooperating non-Contracting Parties (CNCPs), scientists and fishing users.

 Adopts the following conservation and management measure in accordance with Articles 8 and 28 of the Convention:

-The SPRFMO Observer Programme (SPRFMO OP) shall apply to fishing vessels flying the flag of a Member or CNCP and operating in the area of application of the Convention, as defined in Article 5 of the Convention, which target or catch fishery resources or process fish.
+The SPRFMO Observer Programme (SPRFMO OP) shall apply to catch vessels flying the flag of a Member or CNCP and operating in the area of application of the Convention, as defined in Article 5 of the Convention, which target or catch fishery resources or process fish.
 The Commission shall address the applicability of the SPRFMO OP to other fishing vessels, such as carrier vessels or transshipment vessels, at a later time.

-The SPRFMO OP shall consist of the collection by independent and impartial observers sourced from observer programmes or service providers accredited by the Commission, of the information specified in Paragraph 15 below.
+Onboard observers of the SPRFMO OP shall consist of the collection by independent and impartial observers sourced from observer programmes or service providers accredited by the Commission, of the information specified in Paragraph 15 below.
 The SPRFMO OP shall be consistent, to the maximum extent possible, with other regional and national observer programmes and shall share information with other observer programmes, as appropriate.

-Other means of collecting information for the SPRFMO OP, such as electronic monitoring, shall be explored and implemented, as practical.
+Other means of collecting information for the SPRFMO OP, including electronic monitoring, study fleets and self-sampling shall be explored and implemented, as practical.

 The SPRFMO OP shall be coordinated by the Secretariat of the Commission and operated in accordance with the standards, rules and procedures detailed in this CMM and its annexes.